-To be placed on the dean's honor list, a student must be full-time and must not be repeating the year.
-The dean's honor list is those ranking in the top 15 percent of the class and is offered in years 3 and 4 of the medical program only.
+To be placed on the dean's honor list, students must be full-time and must not be repeating the year.
+The dean's honor list includes those ranking in the top 15 percent of the class and is offered in years 3 and 4 of the medical program only.